-Co-director Stanley Donen said, “Arthur just had some sort of instinct to change the musical move from the backstage world into something else… he really had a basic understanding of the musical film that no other film producer had.”
+Co-director Stanley Donen said, “Arthur just had some sort of instinct to change the musical from the backstage world into something else… he really had a basic understanding of the musical film that no other film producer had.”

 1. The musical was reworked for its star.

 Betty Comden, co-writer of the film, said, “With Gene [Kelly] as the leading character and the star of the picture the angle of the story had to be changed.
 He couldn’t be a helpless, naïve type.”
 Additionally, Freed wanted new songs, rather than using Bernstein’s score.